-During 2023, no compensation has been paid to either former members of the Board of Directors or former members of the Executive Committee.
+During 2024, a compensation of CHF 7,507 has been paid to a former member of the Executive Committee.
+Other than that, no compensation has been paid to either former members of the Board of Directors or former members of the Executive Committee.
+In 2023, no such compensation has been paid to either former members of the Board of Directors or former members of the Executive Committee.